nicomwong/wisdom/README.md

 - "Sometimes there is too much talking; sometimes there is too little talking."
 - Try to find a job you actually want to be doing; whether it be the first job, second job, ...
 - "All that really matters is who you love and how well you love them." - Leigh Brasington
+- "Impermanence is one of the beauties of life."